 The german photographer Bernd Böhm has, due to a threat of becoming homeless, discontinued his photographic work for the time being.
 His technical skills derive from a classic tradesman´s apprenticeship which he completed in a studio for advertising photogrphy in the town of Neu-Ulm during the late sixties.

 After receiving his journeyman´s trade certificate from the chamber of trades in Augsburg in 1970, he emigrated to Australia.
 After working as press- and advertising-photographer in Sydney for a few years, he moved out into the australian bush, where - living an alternative lifestyle - he developed to an artistic photographer.
 From there he also worked casually as a freelance photojournalist.

 On account of an economic crisis in Australia during the eighties, he was forced to return to Germany, where he initially survived with jobs in the hospitality industry.
-At the present, he is also financinig his artistic projects with a hotel job.
+That way he kept financing his photographic projects for many years.

 The Weissach Series / Roots, Rocks & Ripples

 © bernd böhm